God Put a Smile upon Your Face: Notable cover versions

-An instrumental pop soul cover by English DJ and producer Mark Ronson was released as promotional vinyl single in January 2007, featuring the Daptone Horns, as a double A-side with a cover of Britney Spears' "Toxic" featuring Ol' Dirty Bastard and Tiggers, in promotion of Ronson's 2007 studio album of cover versions, Version, of which both covers appear on.
+An instrumental pop soul cover by English musician, DJ and producer Mark Ronson was released as promotional vinyl single in January 2007, featuring the Daptone Horns, as a double A-side with a cover of Britney Spears' "Toxic" featuring Ol' Dirty Bastard and Tiggers, in promotion of Ronson's 2007 studio album of cover versions, Version, of which both covers appear on.
 Ronson and The Daptone Horns' version was a minor hit, peaking at Number 63 on the UK singles chart in April 2007.
 Ronson performed the song during his set at the 2008 Brit Awards with Adele on vocals (having co-produced her debut album 19 and later her 2015 album 25).